noelex/GeographicLib.NET/README.md

 Unlike the original NETGeographicLib, GeographicLib.NET is implemented in pure C# without binding the original C++ GeograpbicLib library by using C++/CLI or P/Invoke, thus achieves higher level of portability.

-You should be able to use GeographicLib.NET with any target framework and platform that supports .NET Standard 2.0.
+You should be able to use GeographicLib.NET with any target framework and platform that supports .NET Standard 2.0 or above.

 ## Features
 Currently GeographicLib.NET has ported a few features such as Ellipsoid, Geodesic and various projection classes.
 More features will be ported and the ultimate goal is to implement all features provided by GeographicLib.